schmidb/CDOhub/_posts/2016-02-27-meet-CDOhub.md

 title: Meet CDOhub founders personally in 2016
 subtitle: I plan to speak at the following conferences ...
 feature-img: "img/header/banner-1044114.jpg"
+author: Dr. rer. nat.
+Markus Schmidberger
 published: true
 comments: true
 ---

-It is a pleasure to me to meet you personally and to talk about your ideas, concepts and methodologies for your daily Chief Data Officer work.
+It is a pleasure to me to meet you personally and to talk about your ideas, concepts and methodologies for your daily Chief Data Officer (CDO) work.
 I am happy to introduce you personally to the vision and concept of the Chief Data Officer Business School.